hargoniX/master/thesis/thesis.typ

 on a cycle in $G$.

 In their artifact @typeflowartifact, Lutze et al. use repeated BFS from the destination node to the origin node of each marked edge to search for such a cycle.
-However, this is wasteful as it might repeatedly explore parts of the graph unnecessarily.
+However, this algorithm is wasteful as it might repeatedly explore parts of the graph unnecessarily.
 Instead, I use an algorithm based on strongly connected components. #footnote[The idea of using SCCs for this was given to me by Siddharth Bhat in private communications] It uses the fact that two vertices are on a cycle iff they are in the same SCC.